mikavilpas/yazi.nvim/README.md

 - 1.`alt + tab` will enter overview when you not in overview(please hold alt,don't make it release)

-- 2.`alt + tab` will switch window focus circularly. (please hold alt,don't make it release)
+- 2.`alt + tab` will switch window focus circularly when you in overview. (please hold alt,don't make it release)

 - 3.when you release `alt` , it will auto exit overview.